samuel-deng/math4ml_su24/syllabus.md

 Students are all expected to adhere to the Academic Honesty policy of the Computer Science Department; this policy can be found in full [here](https://www.cs.columbia.edu/academic/academic-honesty/).
 Please contact the instructor with any questions.

 ### References Policy
+Any result that we've established in the class lecture notes can be referenced and used without proof for any problem on the problem sets.
+In order to use a result from class, cite the lecture that the result was from.

 You may consult certain outside materials, specifically lecture notes and videos of other classes, any textbooks, and research papers.
 You may not consult any other materials, including solved homework problems for this or any other class.
 For all outside materials used, you must provide a detailed acknowledgement of the precise materials used, in the appropriate homework problem.
 Whether or not you consult outside materials, you must always write up your solutions in your own words.
 If your homework writeup resembles any outside source in a way which suggests that you have violated the above policy, you may be suspected of academic dishonesty.

 ### Late Policy